CBD can help pets with anxiety. But it can help with much more! And with minimal side effects, it is a safe option for your dog.

 Even though CBD is accessible in most states, it is illegal for your vet to recommend CBD use in your pet.
 Vets can only discuss CBD if the pet owner brings it up first.
 Frustrating?

 Cannabidiol (CBD) is derived from the cannabis plant.
 There are currently over 700 cannabis strands available but not all strands are safe.

 Cannabis plants contain CBD and THC (tetrahydrocannibinol) but in various levels.
 When using hemp cannabis plant, it contains less than 0.3% THC.

 THC, found in marijuana cannabis, has psychoactive properties to it.
 (Wanna get high?)
 While THC isn’t good for pets, CBD is used to treat many medical and behavioral issues such as:

 - Muscle Spasms

 - Anxiety and Fears

 - Cancer Pain

 - Nausea and Digestive Disorders

 In 2018, the FDA removed CBD (derived from hemp) from the schedule 1 list, which means it is legal in all 50 states.
-However, hemp-derived CBD products are not federally regulated.
+But hemp-derived CBD products are not federally regulated.
 That means processing and manufacturing is not inspected or controlled by the FDA.
 (This is also the same for vitamin and supplement products made in the U.S. too).